uwwwuPP/UwwwuPP/readme.md

 So i made this xoxo ^\_^ xD mya
 U do haf to compiwle it urself.
 I do not fancy pwoviding a hundwed d-diffewent binawies for each distwibution.
 But it i-is reawwy easy. ^\_^

+## I want to use it
+To use Uwwwu<sup>PP</sup> locawwy uhhh as a CLI uhhh u do haf to compiwle it urself. ^.^ But i-it is reawwy easy.
+Compiwle instwuctions awe bewlow. (ꈍᴗꈍ)

+U can also use Uwwwu<sup>PP</sup> online uhhh thewe's an uwuifia w-website using it a-aaaaaaand pwoviding a fwee-to-use rest api. o.o
+Visit [uwu.pm](https://uwu.pm) to quickly t-twy Uwwwu<sup>PP</sup> without h-having to deal with compiwling it. *.*

 ## Compiwle instwuctions òωó
 T-to do so uhhh make suwe u haf cmake instawwed.
 UwU Clone this repositowwy aaaaaaand install all dependencies via: